-Whether your goal is weight loss or improved fitness, metabolic resistance training can provide the “most bang for your buck”.
+Whether your goal is weight loss or improved fitness, metabolic resistance training can provide the “most bang for your buck.”
 Metabolic resistance training utilizes many traditional resistance training modalities but adds the element of limited rest periods.
-There’s a reason it is at the top of the Hierarchy of Fat Loss.
+There’s a reason it is at the top (just behind nutrition) of the Hierarchy of Fat Loss.
 This style of training not only increases calorie burn, but also promotes muscle hypertrophy (growth).
 Plus, metabolic resistance training boosts EPOC, allowing you to burn extra calories even hours after your workout!
-At One on One, metabolic resistance training is a hallmark of our personal fitness sessions, as well as our small and large group classes.
+At One on One, metabolic resistance training is a hallmark of our fitness training sessions.

 High Intensity Interval Training (HIIT)